anushkakulk/reversi/docs/README.md

 The codebase is organized into the following packages:

+- adapter: this package contains classes that work to get the provider's code to work with our code.
+  - AdaptedPlayer : a class adapter that extends the provider's player and implements our ReversiPlayer interface
+  - AdaptedView: an object adapter that has the provider's view as a delegate and implements our ReversiView interface
+  - MergedReversiModel: a class adapter that extends our model implementation and implements the provider's model interface.
+  - AdapterUtils: a static utils class with helper methods for translating between simple value classes and coordinates between our two implementations.
 - model: contains the core Reversi game model components, including the main game model interfaces (ReversiModel and ReadOnlyReversiModel) and their implementation (ReversiGameModel).
   - model Package: